payloadcms/payload/contributing.md

 NOTE: It is recommended to add the test credentials (located in `test/credentials.ts`) to your autofill for `localhost:3000/admin` as this will be required on every nodemon restart.
 The default credentials are `dev@payloadcms.com` as E-Mail and `test` as password.

+### Commits

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
+Please follow this format when creating commits.
+Here are some examples:

+- `feat: adds new feature`
+- `fix: fixes bug`
+- `docs: adds documentation`
+- `chore: does chore`

+Here's a breakdown of the format.
+At the top-level, we use the following types to categorize our commits:

+- `feat:` new feature that adds functionality.
+These are automatically added to the changelog when creating new releases.
+- `fix:` a fix to an existing feature.
+These are automatically added to the changelog when creating new releases.
+- `docs:` changes to [docs](./docs) only.
+These do not appear in the changelog.
+- `chore:` changes to code that is neither a fix nor a feature (e.g. refactoring, adding tests, etc.).
+These do not appear in the changelog.

+If you are committing to [templates](./templates) or [examples](./examples), use the `chore` type with the proper scope, like this:

+- `chore(templates): adds feature to template`
+- `chore(examples): fixes bug in example`

 ## Pull Requests

 For all Pull Requests, you should be extremely descriptive about both your problem and proposed solution.
 If there are any affected open or closed issues, please leave the issue number in your PR message.